muhammad-faizan-shabir/4-Bit-Calculator/README.md

 ## Technologies Used

-- LogicWorks
+- LogicWorks Software
-- Digital Logic Design

 ## Components Used

-- AND, OR, NOT, XOR Gates
+- AND, OR, NOT Gates
 - Multiplexers
 - Demultiplexers
 - Adders